 Many states require patients to jump through a few hoops before filing medical malpractice lawsuits.
 These requirements vary by state.
 A patient might have to file an affidavit of merit in which a qualified medical expert attests that the plaintiff has a valid case.
-A patient also might have to submit a claim to a medical review board before filing in court, or agree to some form of alternative dispute resolution (ADR).
+A patient also might have to submit a claim to a medical review board before filing in court, or agree to some form of pre-lawsuit alternative dispute resolution (ADR).

-Sometimes, a patient must comply with these state rules before filing a medical malpractice complaint in court.
 Check the law in your state and the filing requirements in your jurisdiction, or speak with an experienced local medical malpractice attorney.

 The complaint should indicate the patient’s name, the names of the parties responsible, a description of how the injury happened, the harm that was caused, and the amount of money that the patient expects in compensation.
 The patient should file the complaint at the office of the clerk of the local (i.e. county) branch of the state court, usually called "[state name] Superior Court, County of [county name]."
 You should also be sure to comply with any special procedural rules (as discussed in item 7, above).
 Learn more about how to file a medical malpractice case.